 By 2045, the population in the Austin region is expected to double, which means congestion will continue to worsen unless we do something about it.
 Daily commuters in Austin experience 66 hours of delay per year on average, according to the Texas A&M Transportation Institute 2019 Mobility Report.
 What’s more, congestion costs the average Austin commuter $1,269 every year in excess fuel consumption and delays.
 Congestion is also bad for the environment.
 The Austin metro area experienced a 178% increase in emissions from passenger and freight traffic between 1990 and 2017, based on data from the Boston Database of Road Transportation Emissions.

 TxDOT manages federal and state roadway investments in I-35 and is responsible for working with the Federal Highway Administration to make the decisions about how that funding is spent.
 However, these decisions are not made in a vacuum, and TxDOT relies on public input as well as coordination with federal, state and local agencies to inform the design of the project.
-Thousands of people have already provided input on the various concepts over the past 10 years, and this feedback will be considered as the project progresses.
+Thousands of people have already provided input on the various concepts over the past 10 years, and this feedback will be considered as the projects progress.

 Construction of the North and South projects is anticipated to take three to four years.
 Construction duration of the Central project is contingent on the environmental study and final design.

 Construction can be disruptive.
 TxDOT will establish construction and traffic control plans to minimize disruption as much as possible.
 TxDOT already uses advanced traffic management technologies to improve communications with the traveling public.
 For example, staff monitors delays and provide real-time feedback to contractors to avoid unnecessary delays.